-In 1968, prior to being drafted, Ron joined the U.S. Marine Corps after completing a tour in the Vietnam War serving as a Tunnel Rat & Demolitionist.
-He received the Meritorious service medal for saving his platoon during combat.
+In 1968, prior to being drafted, Ron joined the U.S. Marine Corps.
+This U. S. Marine completed a tour of duty during the Vietnam War serving as a Combat Engineer.
+He was a specialist in explosives, (e.g., C4 and TNT).
+Ron received several medals in the service including the Meritorious Service Medal for saving his platoon during combat.

-That’s the road traveled to get here today.
+Today, Ron Gregory Realty & Auction, Inc. is recognized as one of the top real estate and auction companies in Tennessee.
+That is the road traveled to get to where RGRA is today.
 We would love for you to join us for where the road leads.
-We’ll set you where you want to be…
+We will help get you where you want to be.

 The Auction Advantage

 Be the first to know about upcoming auctions!

 Real Estate, Property, or Auctions.
 We’re happy to help!